|Click Image For Full-Size Version

 - The LIS Specification - describes how the LIS is composed using its six component services;

 - Binding documents - each of the Information models has an associated WSDL binding document.
-Some of the services also have an LDAP binding document;
+Some of the services also have a LDAP binding document;

-- Best Practice & Implementation Guide - this is intended to provide vendors with an overall understanding of the IMS GLC LIS Specification, the relationship of the specification with other IMS GLC specifications, and a best practices guide derived from experiences of those using the specification.
-The guide also includes a several actual examples that describe how vendors can make the best use of the IMS LIS Specification;
+- Best Practice & Implementation Guide - this is intended to provide vendors with an overall understanding of the 1EdTech GLC LIS Specification, the relationship of the specification with other 1EdTech GLC specifications, and a best practices guide derived from experiences of those using the specification.
+The guide also includes several actual examples that describe how vendors can make the best use of the 1EdTech LIS Specification;

 - Core Profiles & Conformance Specification - a set of profiles of the LIS specification has been created.
 The Core Profiles identify the minimal subset of the functionality that must be supported by systems developed for deployment in HE.
 These Profiles (there is a Core plus several Additions) define the set of operations and data models that must be supported by the systems supporting the set of services within the LIS.
 Each profile contains its Conformance Specification against which compliant systems are tested;

-Feedback may be posted in the IMS public forums.
+Feedback may be posted in the 1EdTech public forums.

 The Learning Information Services v2.0.1 corrects some minor errors in the v2.0 specification and updates the Core Profile definition.
 The specification document set contains information models, binding documents, best practice and implementation guidance, profile and conformance specification, and supporting files.